by The Evolve Co. In the current post pandemic job market, the Job Description Library estimates that any one role... Read more...

 A stilted interview manifests itself in:

-In future, try using techniques such as smiling and nodding while the interviewer is asking questions to build a better rapport with the interviewer.
+In future, try using rapport-building techniques such as smiling and nodding while the interviewer is asking questions to build a better connection with the interviewer.

 If you were introduced to people you would be working with, or given a tour of the workplace after the interview, this could be a sign of a good interview.